 ITW David Speer Academy Senior Internship Program

-● Explore the educational requirements and traits and skills best-suited STEM careers.
+- Explore the educational requirements, traits and skills required in a STEM career of interest.

-● Students attend internship on Fridays for a minimum of 75 hours from October-April.
+- Students attend internship on Fridays for a minimum of 5 hours.
+Students must earn a minimum of 90 hours from mid-October-mid-April.

-● Students maintain a weekly work log of activities and learning at internship.
+- Students maintain a journal of activities and learning at internship (to be submitted to internship teacher).

-● The worksite supervisor evaluates the student’s work at the internship site and communicates with the Internship Coordinator on regular basis regarding progress, concerns, etc.
+- The worksite supervisor ensures that student has arrived, evaluates the student’s work at the internship site and communicates with the Internship Coordinator on regular basis regarding progress, concerns, etc.

 Worksite Supervisor Requirements:

-● Each internship worksite supervisor will be assigned 1 or more students (depending on the availability of the worksite) for the duration of the internship (October-April).
+- Each internship worksite supervisor will be assigned 1 or more students (depending on the capacity of the worksite) for the duration of the internship (October-April).

-○ Work together with Speer Academy to create a plan for what the student(s) will be involved in during the internship time that considers the student's safety and wellbeing.
+- Work together with Speer Academy to create a plan for what the student(s) will be involved in during the internship time that considers the student's safety and wellbeing.
 Students may either shadow and observe, or actively participate in some form of meaningful work that facilitates learning about the career.
-The plan, created with Speer Academy partners, should include a description of the internship, learning objectives and dispositions that are appropriate for a student placed in your business or organization (See example below).
+The plan, created with Speer Academy partners, should include a description of the internship, learning objectives and the desired qualifications of a student placed in your business or organization.

 Check out our video to see our vision and mission in action!